davidcoles/vc5/README.md

 * ✅ No modification of backend servers beyond adding the VIP to a loopback device
 * ✅ Health-checks run against the VIP on backend servers, not their real addresses
 * ✅ HTTP/HTTPS, half-open SYN probe and UDP/TCP DNS healthchecks built in
-* ✅ As close as possible to line-rate 10Gbps performance
 * ✅ In-kernel code execution with XDP/eBGP; native mode drivers avoid sk_buff allocation
-* ✅ (D)DoS mitigation with fast early drop rules
 * ✅ Multiple VLAN support
 * ✅ Multiple NIC support for lower bandwidth/development applications
 * ✅ Works with bonded network devices to support high-availibility/high-bandwidth
-* ✅ Observability via a web console and Prometheus metrics
+* ✅ Observability via a web console, Elasticsearch logging  and Prometheus metrics
-* 🚧 Simple API to enable embedding into your own project
-* 🚧 Extension to support LVS/IPVS for non-DRS operation

 ## Performance